pyinterp.RTree.kriging#

 - Parameters:

-coordinates – a matrix of shape
+coordinates – Array of shape

-(n, 3), wherenis the number of observations and 3 represents the coordinates in theorder: x, y, and z.
+(n, 3)or(n, 2)containing observation coordinates.
+Here n is the number of observations and each row represents a coordinate in the order x, y, and optionally z.
 If the matrix shape is(n, 2), the z-coordinate is assumed to be zero.
-The coordinates (x, y, z) are in the Cartesian coordinate system (ECEF) if the instance is configured to use this system (ecef keyword set to True during construction).
-Otherwise, the coordinates are in the geodetic system (longitude, latitude, and altitude) in degrees, degrees, and meters, respectively.radius – The maximum radius of the search (m).
+The coordinate system depends on the instance configuration: Ifecef=True, coordinates are in the Cartesian coordinate system (ECEF).
+Otherwise, coordinates are in the geodetic system (longitude, latitude, altitude) in degrees, degrees, and meters, respectively.radius – The maximum radius of the search (m).

 k – The number of nearest neighbors to be used for calculating the interpolated value.
 Defaults to